First Year Housing FAQ

 What if I have a special dietary restriction?

-We are committed to serving all of our students, and assisting them in managing their dietary needs.
+Campus Dining is committed to serving all students and assisting them in managing their dietary needs.
 Please visit the Campus Dining website for more information.

 Can I bring a car to campus?